AzureCosmosDB/cosmosdb-nosql-copilot/lab/lab-guide.md

     //await Task.Delay(0);

     var options = new VectorSearchOptions { VectorPropertyName = "vectors", Top = productMaxResults };

-    #pragma warning disable SKEXP0020
-    var searchResult = await _productContainer.VectorizedSearchAsync(promptVectors, options);
+    //Call Semantic Kernel to perform the vector search var searchResult = await _productContainer.VectorizedSearchAsync(promptVectors, options);
-    #pragma warning restore SKEXP0020
     ```

     This code does a few things including:

+    1. Uses `VectorPropertyName` in the `VectorSearchOptions` to indicate which property in the Azure Cosmos DB document contains the vectors to search against.
-    1. Uses `Top` in the `VectorSearchOptions` to limit the number of products that are returned by the search.
+    1. Uses `Top` to limit the number of products that are returned by the search.
 Because LLM's can only process so much text at once, it is necessary to limit the amount of data returned by a vector search.
 The `productMaxResults` value limits that amount of data and because this is something you will need to adjust when doing vector searches, it is config value in this application.
-    1. Uses the `VectorizedSearchAsync()` function in the Semantic Kernel connector to perform vector search using the passed-in vectors generated by the user prompt.
-This automatically orders the results by the similarity score by most semantically relevant to least relevant.
+    1. Calls the `VectorizedSearchAsync()` function in the Semantic Kernel connector to perform vector search using the passed-in vectors generated by the user prompt.
+This automatically orders the results by the similarity score from most semantically relevant to least relevant.
-    1. Some functionality in Semantic Kernel is still experimental.
-We are disabling warnings for these experimental features to use them in our application.
-As the API surface area stabilizes in later package versions, this may no longer be required.

 1. After this block of code, add the following lines before the existing return statement.
 This loops through the vector search results and serializes all products as a single string.